 More on Financial Services

-Washington, DC — U.S. Representative Randy Hultgren (R-IL-14) reintroduced bipartisan legislation to open up more opportunities for employees to share a stake in the companies they work for every day.
-The Encouraging Employee Ownership Act (EEOA), H.R.
-1343, cuts through red tape and eases the ability of companies to offer ownership to their hardworking employees.
-Rep. Hultgren was joined by original cosponsors Reps.
-John Delaney (D-MD-06), Steve Stivers (R-OH-15), Kyrsten Sinema (D-AZ-09), Brian Higgins (D-NY-26) and Tom MacArthur (R-NJ-03).
+Washington, DC — Today, the House of Representatives voted 331-87 to pass the Encouraging Employee Ownership Act (EEOA), H.R.
+1343, bipartisan legislation introduced by U.S. Representative Randy Hultgren (R-IL-14).
+The bill aims to open up more opportunities for employees to share a stake in the companies they work for every day.
+EEOA cuts through red tape and eases the ability of companies to offer ownership to their hardworking employees.
+Original cosponsors include Reps.